-Spring easily wins for the best time to visit Seville.
+Spring easily wins for the best time to visit Seville, Spain.
 This season offers perfect sightseeing weather and fewer tourists than summer.

-Seville in March is the best month if you want the fewest crowds and comfortable sightseeing weather.
-It won’t be warm enough to lay by the pool, but will be perfect for walking around all day without breaking a sweat.
-You’ll see lows in the mid 40s and highs in the low 70s.
+Seville in March is the best month if you want the fewest crowds.
+It won’t be warm enough to lay by the pool but will be perfect for walking around all day without breaking a sweat.
+You’ll see lows in the mid-40s and highs in the low-70s.

 Two weeks after Holy Week is another massive celebration, Feria de Abril.
-This week is a basically a big party celebrating Sevilla’s culture.
+This week is basically a big party celebrating Seville’s culture.
 Horseback parades wind through the city, women showcase their finest flamenco dresses, and traditional tapas dishes and drinks are enjoyed in private tents owned by locals.

 Aim for early May if you want the ideal mix of warm weather and low crowds.
 Summer crowds will start arriving by mid to late May.
-Seville weather in May hovers in the mid 50s and high 70s.
+Seville in May brings temperatures in the mid-50s to mid-80s.

 Seville in Fall - September through November

-Fall is the next best time to visit Seville for good weather (higher chance of rain though) and decent crowds
+Fall is the next best time to visit Seville for good weather and decent crowds

 Fall is next up on the best time to visit Seville.
-If you go this time of year, aim for October.
+If you go this time of year, aim for October through mid November.
 October in Seville is one of my favorite months to visit.
-The rest of fall is a bit more questionable in terms of weather.
+The rest of fall is a bit questionable in terms of weather.

-Restaurant patios are filled with diners and the streets are busy with locals and tourists taking their ritual paseo, or evening stroll.
+Restaurant patios are filled with diners and the streets are busy with locals and tourists taking their ritual paseo (aka evening stroll).

 Some websites warn of rain starting in October.
-I’ve been to Seville three times in early to mid-October.
-The first trip it rained for a brief period in the evening twice.
-The other two visits it didn’t rain once, nor was rain listed in the 10-day forecast.
+I’ve been to Seville four times in early/mid-October.
+On the first trip it rained for a brief period in the evening twice.
+The other three visits it didn’t rain once nor was rain listed in the 10-day forecast.

 Early to mid-October is your best bet if you want to be sure to avoid rain and have clear skies for your sightseeing.